adam2392/tng_tvb/README.md

     ./tng_job_submissions.sh

 and specify some parameters, and it will run.
+Or if you want to vary distances with respect to a certain implantation scheme:

+    ./tng_distance_submissions.sh

 ## Local Modules:
 1. peakdetect
 Used for peakdetection on the z time series to robustly automatically get onset/offset times for seizure.
 2. tvbsim
 Utility module for customizing tvb simulations.
 For example, can move contacts, can get the closest region-contact pairs for a given electrode layout.
+3. binmarcc
+For running slurm jobs on MARCC cluster at JHU.
+4. bintng
+For running slurm jobs on the TNG cluster at INS.